SajadR2000/DeepLearningProject/README.md

 ## Instruction Summary:
 You can follow the instruction.txt file for a detailed set of instructions on preparing the data and training.
 However, before running it make sure to copy the basicsr directory from the paper repo into this directory.

+## Note

+We uploaded the debugged version of our code as "Changed code.zip".
+That version produced the expected results (third attempt in the above table).
+We put it separately, because we had slighty used the paper repo.
+Please refer to our report for more information.